We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 You can fold laundry, read a book to an older sibling, or even go out for a walk downtown.
 The possibilities are endless — well, almost.
 Maybe save deep frying food or skateboarding for when you’re not wearing baby.

 As with many baby-related activities, there’s a right way and wrong way to go about baby wearing.
 And the differences between what’s safe and what isn’t may sometimes be subtle.
+As baby-wearing products can lead to a greater risk of injury and hospitalizations in children under age 1, it is essential that your baby carrier is the correct size, selection, and wear.

 Most safety concerns revolve around keeping baby’s airway clear, along with supporting their back and neck.